mountaineerbr/shellChatGPT/README.md

 This is the pure text completions endpoint.
 It is typically used to complete input text, such as for completing part of an essay.

-One-shot text completion, sets max completion tokens to 128 and the text completion model name:
+To complete text from the command line input prompt, either set `option -d` or set a text completion model name.

     chatgpt.sh -128 -m gpt-3.5-turbo-instruct "Hello there!
 Your name is"

+    chatgpt.sh -128 -d "The journalist loo"

+The above examples also set maximum response value to 128 tokens.

+Enter single-turn interactive mode:

+    chatgpt.sh -d

-**NOTE:** For multiturn mode with history support, set `option -d`.
+**NOTE:** For multi-turn mode with history support, set `option -dd`.

 A strong Instruction prompt may be needed for the language model to do what is required.